MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgPrivilegedAccessRoleSetting.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ADMINELIGIBLESETTINGS <IMicrosoftGraphGovernanceRuleSetting\[]>: The rule settings that are evaluated when an administrator tries to add an eligible role assignment.
+`ADMINELIGIBLESETTINGS <IMicrosoftGraphGovernanceRuleSetting[]>`: The rule settings that are evaluated when an administrator tries to add an eligible role assignment.
   - `[RuleIdentifier <String>]`: The id of the rule.
 For example, ExpirationRule and MfaRule.
   - `[Setting <String>]`: The settings of the rule.
 The value is a JSON string with a list of pairs in the format of Parameter_Name:Parameter_Value.
 For example, {'permanentAssignment':false,'maximumGrantPeriodInMinutes':129600}

-ADMINMEMBERSETTINGS <IMicrosoftGraphGovernanceRuleSetting\[]>: The rule settings that are evaluated when an administrator tries to add a direct member role assignment.
+`ADMINMEMBERSETTINGS <IMicrosoftGraphGovernanceRuleSetting[]>`: The rule settings that are evaluated when an administrator tries to add a direct member role assignment.
   - `[RuleIdentifier <String>]`: The id of the rule.
 For example, ExpirationRule and MfaRule.
   - `[Setting <String>]`: The settings of the rule.
 The value is a JSON string with a list of pairs in the format of Parameter_Name:Parameter_Value.
 For example, {'permanentAssignment':false,'maximumGrantPeriodInMinutes':129600}

-BODYPARAMETER `<IMicrosoftGraphGovernanceRoleSetting>`: governanceRoleSetting
+`BODYPARAMETER <IMicrosoftGraphGovernanceRoleSetting>`: governanceRoleSetting
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AdminEligibleSettings <IMicrosoftGraphGovernanceRuleSetting[]>]`: The rule settings that are evaluated when an administrator tries to add an eligible role assignment.
     - `[RuleIdentifier <String>]`: The id of the rule.
 For example, ExpirationRule and MfaRule.
     - `[Setting <String>]`: The settings of the rule.
 The value is a JSON string with a list of pairs in the format of Parameter_Name:Parameter_Value.
 For example, {'permanentAssignment':false,'maximumGrantPeriodInMinutes':129600}